mxber2022/EncodeUniversityHackathon/Avalanche/Readme.md

 # AI-ART

 Welcome to AI-ART project.
-This repository contains the code for deploying a smart contract on the Arbitrum Nova blockchain and creating a React front end to interact with it.
+This repository contains the code for deploying a smart contract on the Avalanche FUJI blockchain and creating a React front end to interact with it.

 ## Folder Structure